 Build Configuration

 Alpic automatically detects your MCP framework, build commands, and transport type from your repository.
 You can customize build settings if needed.Alpic detects configuration from your project source code.
-Most projects work
+Most projects work out of the box without additional

 Configuration hierarchy